Use marketing to your advantage

 How marketing matters to fussy eaters

-When a child looks at a food they are going to do an analysis based on the way it looks and its smell.
+When your child looks at a food they are going to do an analysis based on the way it looks and its smell.

-These two parameters are important but a child’s view of how something is going to taste is also based on branding, labelling, packaging, and other variables like when and where the food is served and their previous experiences.
+A child’s view of how something is going to taste is also based on branding, labeling, packaging, and other variables like when and where the food is served and their previous experiences.

-Let’s look at how some of these ‘triggers’ work and how to both best get around the negative aspects of marketing and also how to leverage some of these factors to our advantage:
+Let’s look at how some of these ‘triggers’ work and how to best get around the negative aspects of marketing, leveraging some some of these factors to your advantage:

-Often picky eaters can become very fixated on a brand.
-They know even as toddlers that they like an exact food from a certain pot, which is a specific colour or has a recognisable image or pattern.
+Picky eaters can become very fixated on a brand.
+They know even as toddlers that they like a food from a certain pot, which is a specific colour or has a recognisable image or pattern.

 To get around this, a great idea is to make sure that foods are not associated with only one brand.
 Not serving foods in the pot or having the jar on the table, for example, can help with this.